Top 4 Inventory Tracking Methods for Circular Retail and Consignment Shops

 FAQs

-Q: How do consignment shops track inventory?
+Question: How do consignment shops track inventory?

-Q: What’s the best system for resale inventory?
+Question: What’s the best system for resale inventory?

-Q: How does Circular differ from regular POS systems?
+Question: How does Circular differ from regular POS systems?

-A: POS systems track sales but not the full lifecycle of resale items.
+Answer: POS systems track sales but not the full lifecycle of resale items.
 Circular adds the missing layers: intake scheduling, item expiration, seller payouts, and sustainability tracking, all designed for the unique needs of circular retail.